 Our Work in Action

-IBTS has provided the City of Guymon, OK, with Administrative, Community Development, Public Works, Utilities, Parks and Recreation, and Library services since entering into an NP3 contract in 2015.
+IBTS has provided the City of Guymon, OK, with Administrative, Community Development, Public Works, Utilities, Parks and Recreation, and Library services since November 2015, when IBTS entered into a Public-Nonprofit Partnership (NP3) contract with the City.
 In just the first year of service, IBTS saved the City $385,000 in pension management fees by simply moving the pension plan to an IBTS plan.
 Furthermore, employees did not lose a single penny of their retirement.